-Barbie: A Fashion Fairytale is the first movie in a trilogy of Barbie movies concerning magical creatures (Flairies, Fairies and N/A) featuring Barbie as an animated actress (and later director) playing characters in movies (All previous Barbie movies, maybe).
+This movie features Barbie as an animated actress (and later director) playing characters in movies (all previous Barbie movies, maybe).
 This one begins with Barbie in her latest movie, The Princess and The Pea, but has some creative differences with the director of the movie.
 He promptly fires her, sells the story to the Gossip Blogs, and then Ken breaks up with her.

-When Grace and Teresa suggest that she take some time away from it all, Barbie decides to spend the last few weeks of summer vacation visiting her Aunt Millicent (her mom's sister), who lives all the way over in France—Barbie explains that Millicent's a fashion designer with her own fashion house in Paris, France and she remembers how much loved visiting her aunt as a little kid and how much she's always looked up to her.
+When Grace and Teresa suggest that she take some time away from it all, Barbie decides to spend the last few weeks of summer vacation visiting her mom's older sister, Millicent, who lives all the way over in France.
+Barbie explains to her friends that her aunt's a fashion designer with her own fashion house in Paris, France—Barbie remembers how much she loved visiting her aunt's studio as a little kid and how much she's always looked up to her Aunt Millicent.

 This movie provides examples of: